 While Section 24 increases tax for most landlords, there are some planning opportunities to consider when completing your Self Assessment.

-Capital gains are taxed separately and aren't affected by Section 24.
+• Timing Capital Gains: Capital gains are taxed separately and aren't affected by Section 24.
 Landlords facing large Section 24 increases might consider realising capital gains in years with lower property profits.
+Remember, Capital Gains Tax rates for residential property are 18% (basic rate) and 24% (higher rate).

-Many landlords consider incorporation into a limited company to avoid Section 24 entirely.
+• Incorporation: Many landlords consider incorporation into a limited company to avoid Section 24 entirely.
 Companies can still deduct mortgage interest fully against rental profits.
+Corporation tax rates are 19% on profits up to £250,000 and 25% on profits above this threshold.

 Proper record keeping is essential for accurate Section 24 Self Assessment completion.
 You need to maintain detailed records of all finance costs throughout the tax year.